joyfulmonster/joyfulmongo/ExtendiableHashing.md

 ## Extendiable Hashing

 Extendible hashing uses a Directory to manage a list of Buckets.
 A Directory consists of an array of pointers to Buckets.
 Its size must be in a power of 2 value.
 The array index maps to the lower bits of the hashcode.
 The number of bits called the depth of  bucket.
 The actual data are stored on one of the buckets.
 One bucket is a small hashtable.
 When a Bucket is overflow, a Split needs to be done to resize the storage.

+The following is a pseudocode of put(K, V) operation:

-The split operations do the following:
+The split operation does the following:

 * Allocate two new buckets.
 Typically a bucket has small memory footprint, the allocation can be easily satisfied
-* Mark the old bucket invalid and disallow further write ** Spread the old bucket entries into the two new buckets ** Lock the Directory
+* Mark the old bucket invalid and disallow further write
+* Spread the old bucket entries into the two new buckets
+* Lock the Directory
-*** If the new bucket local depth outgrow the depth of the Directory, then double the Directory size and rewire the existing bucket pointers to teh new Directory.
+* If the new bucket local depth outgrow the depth of the Directory, then double the Directory size and rewire the existing bucket pointers to teh new Directory.
-*** Register the two new buckets.
+* Register the two new buckets.
-** Unlock the Directory
+* Unlock the Directory